precice/precice.github.io/pages/docs/configuration/configuration-export.md

 The following two options allow to control the frequency of exports.

 * `every-n-time-windows="{integer}"`:
-Use this if you want to output only every x timesteps.
+Use this if you want to output only every x time steps.
 This is especially useful to reduce required disk space when dealing with large meshes and/or very long simulations.

 * `every-iteration="true"`: